microsoft/AirSim/docs/px4.md

 ## PX4 Build tools

-The full instructions are available on the [dev.px4.io](http://dev.px4.io/starting-installing-linux.html) website, but we've copied the relevant subset of those instructions here for your convenience:
+The full instructions are available on the [dev.px4.io](http://dev.px4.io/starting-installing-linux.html) website, but we've copied the relevant subset of those instructions here for your convenience.

+(Note that [BashOnWindows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)) can be used to build the SITL version, but not the ARM firmware for pixhawk harddware).

 First run this command to cache your admin credentials:
 ````